LucaMueller1/SurvHey-BackEnd/README.md

 # SurvHey BackEnd

 The Spring Boot Server of the awesome SurvHey Project.
+FrontEnd repository can be found [here](https://github.com/LucaMueller1/SurvHey-FrontEnd).

 ## Overview
 The OpenAPI Specification is the openapi.yaml document in the root directory and is aditionally generated during runtime (localhost:8080/v2/api-docs).